 A lot of online business owners and bloggers fail to realize that speed is an essential component of the web design process.
 More people are using their handheld devices to shop online.
 If you aren’t aware, half of all web traffic now comes from mobile.

 Google has stated that speed greatly impacts a website’s revenue.
 Online shoppers want to accomplish their goals more quickly (view a product, check out, etc.) and an optimized page speed solves that dilemma.
 Facts on page speed reveal that online shoppers spend 70% more time on a site that loads quickly.
+Before choosing a website builder, be sure to review the top website builders to make sure the platform you choose has the most optimized page speed, tools and other features you need to make your website run smoothly.

 Incorporate speed in your website design from the start by using Duda for professionals and online marketing agencies.
 Duda tackles speed issues head on by following Google’s PageSpeed Insights rules.